bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

 - Added: Updates via XML RPC are now logged, for example when using the WordPress app for iOS or Android.
-Logged methods include `wp.deletePost`.
 - Added: `_xmlrpc_request` is added to context of event when an event is initiated through a XML-RPC all.
 - Changed: RSS feed now has loglevel of event prepended to the title.
 - Changed: Options logger: show only first 250 chars of new and old option value.